remiberthoz/anki-periodic-table-memory-pegs/README.md

 # Periodic Table Memory Pegs

-**Chemical elements flashcard deck for [Anki](https://apps.ankiweb.net/)**, currently featuring the first 107 elements of the periodic table (and element 113), to help you memorize and associate name, atomic number, and symbol of elements.
+**Chemical elements flashcard deck for [Anki](https://apps.ankiweb.net/)**, currently featuring all 118 of the periodic table, to help you memorize and associate name, atomic number, and symbol of elements.